 Accommodation is €400 a week and is self-catered.
 A minimum stay of 1 week is

-required, and a maximum stay of 2 weeks.
+required.
 The accommodation is specifically for

 artists (of all disciplines) and writers.
 There is a supplementary fee of €100 a week if you wish to bring a partner or friend (at The Moth's discretion).